andyl/vagrant_base/README.md

 If you want to share other directories, edit the `Vagrantfile` and follow the [synced-folder guide][sfg].

 [sfg]: https://www.vagrantup.com/docs/synced-folders/basic_usage.html

+## Appendix F: Collaboration on a Mac Host

+You can use SSH-Chat, Tmate and Wormhole on your Mac host.

+SSH-Chat just works - try `$ssh casmacc.net -p 9000`.

+To install Wormhole and Tmate, open a terminal then:

+    $ sudo easy_install pip
+    $ pip install magic-wormhole
+    $ brew install tmate

+To start Tmate, type `$ tmate`.
+Then from within tmate, type:

+    $ echo -e $(tmate show-messages) "\r" | ssh casmacc.net -p 9000

+Your partner will be able to find the attachment code on sshchat and connect.

 ## Appendix F: Resources